Death and state funeral of Winston Churchill: Burial at Bladon

 At Bladon, the coffin was carried to St Martin's Churchyard by the officer bearer party of the Queen's Royal Irish Hussars and interred in a private family ceremony.
 He was laid in a grave near to his parents and his brother.

 Observances outside of Britain

+A man signing a condolence book for Churchill at the British Embassy in Washington D.C.

 There were many memorial services taking place for Churchill outside of Britain during the funeral.
 For example, in the United States, a memorial service for Churchill took place at FDR's grave at his home in Hyde Park, New York to mark the anniversary of Roosevelt's birth.
 Those attending the service heard speakers talk about the coincidence of the date in the records of two leaders who shared history.
 West Point Superintendent Major General James Lampert laid a wreath from President Johnson to pay tribute to both FDR and Churchill.

 Dignitaries

 Churchill's funeral was the largest gathering of world leaders during the 1960s—and, at that time, in history.
 Representatives from 112 countries and many organisations attended, including 5 kings, 2 queens, 1 emperor, 1 grand duke, 2 queen consorts, 15 presidents, 14 prime ministers and 10 former leaders.
 After the funeral, Queen Elizabeth II made another unprecedented gesture in hosting a buffet lunch for all the dignitaries.